Dog with Harness

 Unfortunately, few effective treatment options for dogs with prostate cancer are available.
 Surgery is not always helpful because the cancer has often spread by the time it is discovered.
 Postoperative complications from surgery are often problematic for dogs and can include trouble holding urine (urinary incontinence) and narrowing of the urethra to the point of being unable to urinate.
 Radiation tends to damage the surrounding tissues too much to be useful in most cases.
 Most chemotherapy drugs and protocols have not been shown to increase a dog’s lifespan.

 If your dog is diagnosed with prostate cancer, palliative or supportive care can help keep your pet comfortable.
 Canine nonsteroidal anti-inflammatory drugs (NSAIDs) can decrease pain and may also have an anti-cancer effect on prostate cancer.
 Antibiotics may be needed if urinary tract or prostate infections occur secondary to the cancer.
 If the prostate becomes large enough to prevent urinating, surgery to enlarge the urethral opening or create a different direction of urine flow may be needed.
+Quality of Life evaluation and end of life decisions should also be discussed with your veterinarian.

 Luckily, prostate cancer is rare.
 Routine veterinary check-ups and physical examinations may lead to finding prostate cancer early.
 If your pet is showing any unusual signs or symptoms, always call your vet’s office for their advice and/or to schedule a check-up.